KAPPA DELTA PI RECORD

-A chart that I created more than a decade ago called “What to Look For in a Classroom” listed some Good Signs along with Possible Reasons to Worry.
+A chart that I created some time ago called “What to Look For in a Classroom” listed some Good Signs along with Possible Reasons to Worry.
 Among the latter: walls that are mostly bare, giving the building a stark, institutional feel; and posted displays that suggest either a focus on control (lists of rules or, even worse, punishments) or an emphasis on relative performance (charts that include grades or other evaluations of each student).

 “NO WHINING”: This sign – which sometimes consists of the word “whining” with a diagonal red slash through it – is meant to send a message to students, and that message seems to be: “I don’t want to hear your complaints about anything that you’re being made to do (or prevented from doing).”
 To be sure, this is not an unusual sentiment; in fact, it may be exactly what your boss would like to say to you.
 But that doesn’t mean it’s admirable to insist, perhaps with a bit of a smirk, that students should just do whatever they’re told, regardless of whether it’s reasonable or how it makes them feel.
 If we might respond with frustration or resentment to receiving such a message, why would we treat students that way?
 “No whining” mostly underscores the fact that the person saying this has more power than the people to whom it’s said.